SDSS J0849+1114

 SDSS J0849+1114 (SDSS J084905.51+111447.2) is a late-stage galaxy merger forming from a trio of galaxies located in the constellation of Cancer.
-At the redshift of 0.077, they are located 1.06 billion light-years from Earth.
+With a redshift of 0.077, they are located 1.06 billion light-years from Earth.
 First discovered as a triple active galactic nucleus (AGN) candidate in a Sloan Digital Sky Survey study published in 2011, they received significant attention when astronomers discovered it harbors three supermassive black holes in its center.

 Characteristics

 SDSS J0849+1114 is made up of three closely spaced interacting spiral galaxies, all showing signs of distortion.
 It has tidal tail features indicative of a late-stage merger.
 The nuclei in SDSS J0849+1114 are considered active and the galaxies classified as type 2 Seyferts according to long-slit spectroscopy observations from Apache Point Observatory.
 A study also mentions out of the triple AGN candidates studied, SDSS J0849+1114 is also the first known triple Seyfert nucleus.
 In addition, they are classified as luminous infrared galaxies with luminosity of 8-1000 μm.

 According to a study published in 2022, the primary nucleus of SDSS J0849+1114 is more powerful compared to the secondary and tertiary nuclei.
 Further evidence also points out it has a double-sided jet with its orientation changing by 20 degrees, explaining the angular momentum of the black hole might be changed by a merger-enhanced accretion.
 The secondary nucleus shows absence of radio emission at all frequencies while the tertiary nucleus also has a two-sided jet but shown enlarging a radio lobe.
 Based on the internal energy of the lobe, it is estimated 5.0 × 10^{55} erg.
 Furthermore, the three nuclei showed extended disc and budge components which the two showed signs of tidal stripping by the main nucleus.